 Study abroad as a Sussex student

+Experience another culture, improve your language abilities and gain an edge when it comes to your career.
 A year or term abroad gives you the opportunity to study at an international university or work in another country.
-You'll experience another culture, improve your language abilities and gain career skills.

 We have one of the best study abroad programmes in the UK with over 140 universities worldwide for you to choose from.

-This includes high-ranking universities in the United States and an extensive range of study opportunities in Europe, Latin America and Asia.
+This includes high-ranking universities in the United States and study opportunities in Europe, Latin America and Asia.

-Where you can study abroad will depend on your course and the availability of places at the partner university.
+You can apply to study abroad on all of our undergraduate courses (some offer a guaranteed study abroad year).
+Where you can study abroad will depend on your course and the availability and number of places at the partner university.

-If you decide to do a year abroad, your course is extended to four years and you'll go abroad in Year 3.
-If you choose to do a term abroad, this is taken in the first or second term of your second year.
+If you successfully apply to study abroad for a year, your course is extended by a year and you'll go abroad in Year 3.
+If you successfully apply to do a term abroad, this is taken in the first of second term of Year 2.